Using Destination Logic

 Prompt Tasks are often used as an introductory, closing, or instructional buffer.
 However, the ability to configure multiple buttons allows this Task type to operate very similarly to a Poll Task.
 All of the same destination options are available for each programmed ‘button’ in your Prompt Task.

-Destination vs Segmentation Logic
+Destination vs Visibility Logic

 Testing Destination Logic